Regional lockout: Printers

 Canon print cartridges for the Pixma MP 480 will not work in printers of that type with a different region code either (even when listed on the packaging of the Canon printer cartridges in question).

-Epson ink cartridges are also use region-coded.
+Epson ink cartridges are also region-coded.

 Xerox also uses region codes.
 Their printers are shipped with neutral "factory" ink sticks with no region coding.
 Upon the installation of the first new ink stick after these factory sticks, the machine will set a region code based on the installed ink stick and will only accept ink stick for that region from that point forward.
-"Officially, " only three starter ink sticks per color can be used; then, the printer will no longer accept them and will want region-coded ink sticks to be inserted, but there are workarounds for that problem.
+"Officially," only three starter ink sticks per color can be used; then, the printer will no longer accept them and will want region-coded ink sticks to be inserted, but there are workarounds for that problem.